ckipp01/chris-kipp.io/blogs/scala-links.md

 # Scala Links

-The amount of times I need to look at this stuff up drives me mad.
+The amount of times I need to look this stuff up drives me mad.
 So here's a collection of Scala-related links to the various official pages, documentation sites, repos, etc. Useful if you need to periodically go to all these places like I do for contributing, reference, or desire for documentation.
 There a lot.